 A statutory Published Admission Number applies for the year of entry (Reception).
-This indicates the minimum number of places that will be offered if sufficient applications are received.
+This indicates the number of places that will be offered if sufficient applications are received.
 The Governors' Admissions Committee will consider all applications for Reception in accordance with these admission arrangements and places will be offered until the Published Admission Number is reached.
-If not, the decision will be to refuse all applications that would lead to admission of a pupil above the PAN.
+All applications that would lead to admission of a pupil above the PAN will be refused.

-The PAN set for the 2018/19 academic year is a minimum of 60.
+The PAN set for the 2019/20 academic year is 60.